 The abandoned hotel

-Well, oh my giddy aunt Nora.
+Oh my giddy aunt Nora.
 Inside, a patchwork of vines, moss, and graffiti covered most available surfaces.
-The centre of the building opened up to reveal a big lobby area with light creeping in from the various different floors that you could see, with a spiral staircase at one end winding upwards like a snake.
+The centre of the building opened up to reveal a big lobby area with light shining down from the various different floors, with a spiral staircase at one end winding upwards like a snake.
 Underfoot, the carpet was squishy with damp, and some of the rooms still had their original wallpaper, ripped and peeling dankly at the corners.
 Upstairs, from a series of ugly concrete balconies, you could stand and look out across the most stunning view I’d seen in a long old while.

 The building was once a hotel, which had only actually stayed open for around a year back in the 80s.
 If ‘The Shining’ were to be remade in Portugal, this would be the perfect setting for it.